AdvancedTechnologyCoin/arc_core/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Arctic Core project (and related projects such as libsecp256k1), and is not to be confused with overall Arctic Network Protocol consensus changes.
+The following applies to code changes to the ARC project (and related projects such as libsecp256k1), and is not to be confused with overall Arctic Network Protocol consensus changes.

-Whether a pull request is merged into Arctic Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into ARC rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will judge the general consensus of contributors.